DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 form periodic mid-session reauthentication to detect and respond to session hijacking.
 ESP can operate in either transport mode or tunnel mode.
 - Hash-based Message Authentication Code (HMAC) is the primary hashing or integrity mechanism used by IPsec.
 - IP Payload Compression (IPComp) is a compression tool used by IPsec to compress data prior to ESP encrypting it in order to attempt to keep up with wire speed transmission.
+- Internet Key Exchange (IKE) is the mechanism of IPsec that manages cryptography keys and is composed of three elements: OAKLEY, SKEME, and ISAKMP.

 IPsec uses public-key cryptography and symmetric cryptography to provide encryption (aka hybrid cryptography), secure key exchange, access control, nonrepudiation, and message authentication, all using standard internet protocols and algorithms.
 The mechanism of IPsec that manages cryptography keys is Internet Key Exchange (IKE).
 IKE is composed of three elements: OAKLEY, SKEME, and ISAKMP.
-- OAKLEY is a key generation and exchange protocol similar to Diffie–Hellman.
+- ✏️OAKLEY is a key generation and exchange protocol similar to Diffie–Hellman.
-- Secure Key Exchange Mechanism (SKEME) is a means to exchange keys securely, similar to a digital envelope.
+- ✏️Secure Key Exchange Mechanism (SKEME) is a means to exchange keys securely, similar to a digital envelope.
 Modern IKE implementations may also use ECDHE for key exchange.
-- Internet Security Association and Key Management Protocol (ISAKMP) is used to organize and manage the encryption keys that have been generated and exchanged by OAKLEY and SKEME.
+- ✏️Internet Security Association and Key Management Protocol (ISAKMP) is used to organize and manage the encryption keys that have been generated and exchanged by OAKLEY and SKEME.
 A security association is the agreed-on method of authentication and encryption used by two entities (a bit like a digital keyring).
 ISAKMP is used to negotiate and provide authenticated keying material (a common method of authentication) for security associations in a secured manner.
 Each IPsec VPN uses two security associations, one for encrypted transmission and the other for encrypted reception.
 Thus, each IPsec VPN is composed of two simplex communication channels that are independently encrypted.
 ISAKMP’s use of two security associations per VPN is what enables IPsec to support multiple simultaneous VPNs from each host.

 ***PRIVATE IP***